 [Section 249 inserted by No. 42 of 2004 s.
 130.]

-250. Effect of decision against which appeal made
+250. Effect of appeal on decision under appeal

 (1) The Commissioner may, by order, stay the operation of a decision of an arbitrator pending the determination of an application for leave to appeal from the decision and of any appeal.